christmagro/Leave-Management-System/README.md

-# YoBetit Leave Test
+# Leave Management System
 A Leave module project created using Spring MVC &amp; Spring Data

 This Application exposes a Rest Layer that accepts and returns messages is JSON format.

-##System Main features consist in the following:
+## System Main features consist in the following:

 - Adding New users including returning random password generation and automated leave allocation based on the remaining days of the year.
 - Leave booking and cancellation, with automated leave deduction(leave application) and added (leave cancellation) based on the action.
 If leave balance is not enough leave entry will not be succesfull.